George McGovern: 1972 presidential campaign

-Just over two weeks after the convention, it was revealed that Eagleton had been hospitalized and received electroshock therapy for "nervous exhaustion" and "depression" several times during the early to mid-1960s (years later, Eagleton's diagnosis was refined to bipolar II disorder).
-McGovern initially supported Eagleton, in part because he saw parallels with his daughter Terry's battles with mental illness, and on the following day, July 26, stated publicly, "I am 1,000 percent for Tom Eagleton and have no intention of dropping him from the ticket."
+Just over two weeks after the convention, it was revealed that Eagleton had been hospitalized and received electroconvulsive therapy for "nervous exhaustion" and "depression" several times during the early to mid-1960s.
+Years later, Eagleton's diagnosis was refined to bipolar II disorder.
+McGovern initially supported Eagleton, in part because he saw parallels with his daughter Terry's battles with mental illness.
+He was additionally sympathetic due to his wife Eleanor having experienced depression; and he was also harboring a secret about his own past, that being an undisclosed child.
+On the following day, July 26, McGovern stated publicly, "I am 1,000 percent for Tom Eagleton and have no intention of dropping him from the ticket."
 Though many people still supported Eagleton's candidacy, an increasing number of influential politicians and newspapers questioned his ability to handle the office of vice president and, potentially, president or questioned the McGovern campaign's ability to survive the distraction.
 The resulting negative attention – combined with McGovern's consultation with preeminent psychiatrists, including Karl Menninger, as well as doctors who had treated Eagleton – prompted McGovern to accept, and announce on August 1, Eagleton's offer to withdraw from the ticket.
 It remains the only time a major party vice presidential nominee has been forced off the ticket.
-Five prominent Democrats then publicly turned down McGovern's offer of the vice presidential slot: in sequence, Kennedy again, Abraham Ribicoff, Humphrey, Reubin Askew, and Muskie (Larry O'Brien was also approached but no offer made).
-Finally, he named United States ambassador to France Sargent Shriver, a brother-in-law of John F. Kennedy.
+Five prominent Democrats then publicly turned down McGovern's offer of the vice presidential slot: in sequence, Kennedy again, Abraham Ribicoff, Humphrey, Reubin Askew, and Muskie.
+(Larry O'Brien was also approached but no offer made).
+Finally, he named U.S. ambassador to France Sargent Shriver, a brother-in-law of John F. Kennedy.
 McGovern's 1,000 percent statement and subsequent reneging made him look both indecisive and an opportunist, and has since been considered one of the worst gaffes in presidential campaign history.
 McGovern himself would long view the Eagleton affair as having been "catastrophic" for his campaign.